 Arctic tells the story of a pilot named Overgård (Mads Mikkelsen) who is stranded in the arctic circle.
 We meet Overgård when he has clearly been there for some time.

-Clearly skilled in the arts of survival, he has kept himself alive in the relative safety of the wreckage of a plane crash.
+Clearly skilled in the arts of survival, he has kept himself alive in the relative safety of the wreckage of a plane crash (similar theme in Keep Breathing).
 After relentlessly doing all of the right things, he now faces a moral choice to risk everything to save the life of another.

 That other person is a young woman (Maria Thelma Smáradóttir) who was also in the plane crash.
 Essentially he must decide to remain in the relative safety of the makeshift camp or embark on a deadly trek through the unknown to get them rescued.

 For a short period of time, things are tough but manageable.
 Overgård has a daily routine and has figured out to make fishing lines for catching fish.
 He has etched a huge SOS into the snow so they can be seen and he has even managed to get a hand-cranked radio signal out into the universe.

 But when the young woman in the crashed plane starts to run out of time, Overgård decides to bundle her up on a sledge and head off into the wilderness to find safety at a seasonal station.